Our school vision statement is, ‘Together we can Achieve More’. Our school has three core values of: respect, kindness and co-operation.

 - Dependant on individual needs and concerns.

 - Children with a SEND needs will receive specialist support, sometimes in the Dali Classroom.
-From September 2014 the school have employed a SEN teacher who along with a specialist SEN TA will offer specialist provision in the mornings with a parallel curriculum.
+SEN specialist TA's will offer specialist provision in the mornings with a parallel curriculum.
 Some support with the majority of School Support children will take place within classrooms.

 - Specialist SEN TA for KS1 pupils.